How SHI is helping Essex County, NJ optimize their 365 environment

 Essex county was having growing unease about the integrity of the data provided by the partner currently managing their Microsoft EA.

-With 60 days until their April, 2021 anniversary date, the SHI team stepped in and recommended SHI’s 365 Cost Optimization Services to help Essex County ensure they get full value from their Microsoft 365 investment.
+With 60 days until their April, 2021 anniversary date, the SHI team stepped in and recommended SHI’s 365 Insights to help Essex County ensure they get full value from their Microsoft 365 investment.

-With SHI already acting as a trusted advisor in other areas, such as helping them improve their Azure consumption and take advantage of Software Assurance (SA) training vouchers, Essex County made the decision to change channel partners mid-term and sign up for a Professional+ subscription to SHI’s 365 Cost Optimization Services.
+With SHI already acting as a trusted advisor in other areas, such as helping them improve their Azure consumption and take advantage of Software Assurance (SA) training vouchers, Essex County made the decision to change channel partners mid-term and sign up for a Professional+ subscription to SHI’s 365 Insights.
 It was a bold decision that ended up paying off significantly.

-SHI’s 365 Cost Optimization Services are offered in three subscription tiers: Standard, Professional and Professional+.
+SHI’s 365 Insights are offered in three subscription tiers: Standard, Professional and Professional+.
 With limited IT staffing and several agencies serving almost one million residents, Essex County opted for a Professional+ subscription, which is a fully managed service designed to both optimize costs and free up County IT resources from the daily grind of managing their Microsoft 365 subscriptions.

 A Professional+ subscription includes: